ioannismesionis/ioannismesionis.github.io/_posts/2022-02-04-linear-regression-demolished.md

 In the context of Machine Learning, selecting a Loss function to minimize is more than enough considering that the only interest is to "fit" a line into some data.
 In other words, minimizing the Sum of Squares is a mathematical minimization problem with no assumptions made for the distribution of the data.
 To ensure that our $\mathbf{w}$ estimate is unbiased, we need to extend our assumptions about the data.

-As a reminder, we made the assumption that a linear function can be adequately approximated by a linear function.
+As a reminder, we assumed that a linear function can be adequately approximated by a linear function.
 In other words, we hope that
 $$E(t|x) \approx y(\mathbf{x,w})$$ holds true and is a reasonable approximation.
 We can then safely write:
 $$ \boldsymbol{t} = y(\mathbf{x, w}) + \boldsymbol{\epsilon} $$ where,